rproch/android-numberpicker/README.md

 Probably has to be built against API level 15

 To use this library, it's required that 4 attributes are added to your theme.
 Check the sample app on how this is done.

+Modified to make numbers increase going up instead of down.